Moderna, Inc.

 Cash vs Debt

-Moderna, Inc. holds $5.21B in cash against $1.30B in total debt, giving it a net cash position.
-This means the company could theoretically pay off all its debt and still have cash remaining.
-The company is burning cash, with free cash flow at -$20.0M.
-This typically occurs when a company is investing aggressively in growth, but sustained cash burn can strain the balance sheet.
+The balance sheet looks solid with $5.21B in cash comfortably exceeding the $1.30B debt load.
+A net cash position generally provides financial flexibility during uncertain economic periods.
+Free cash flow is running at -$20.0M, which bears watching.
+Negative free cash flow can be acceptable during heavy investment periods but needs to improve over time.
 Return on equity stands at -36.6%, which is negative for the sector.
 ROE measures how effectively a company uses shareholder capital to generate profits.
 Revenue has pulled back from $18.88B (2022) to $1.92B (2025), a 90% decline worth watching.